According to the CMS (Content Managment System) Usage Statistics, WordPress now powers around 43% of websites.

 This is a strategy used to ensure there are emergency backups of critical data if something catastrophic were to occur.
 Make sure to have working backups and then make copies of those working backups.

 You have options.
 You can avoid the risk of losing customers and the cost of a potential breach of your WordPress website by having your site converted to a better performing, easy to manage static site or by diligently inspecting and monitoring your WordPress installation for vulnerabilities.
 For us, the choice is simple.
-This site and all of our other websites are a static.
+This site and all of our other websites are static sites.

 Contact us to see how you can free yourself from the endless hassle of dealing with WordPress issues and get a better performing website in the process.